olawalethefirst/olawalethefirst/README.md

-Hello,
+Welcom,
-I'm constantly looking out for challenging opportunities that will help transcend my technical and overall skill level.
+I'm constantly looking out for challenging opportunities to transcend my computing skills.
-I currently use JavaScript, Firebase, React & React Native framework to develop cross-platform mobile applications.
+I currently build bitcoin and cross-platform mobile applications.
-To connect with me, you can catch me @olawalethefirst on twitter.
+To connect with me, you can catch me @olawalethefirst on twitter